SirishaJotheeswaranPadmasekhar/RoWell-Exploration-Robot-/README.md

-# The RoWell Rescue Robot for Borewell Hazards
+# The RoWell Robot for Borewell Hazards
 #### A project by Sirisha Jotheeswaran Padmasekhar

 ## Project Description